StackStorm/st2docs/docs/source/install/deb.rst

 Configure Authentication
 ------------------------

-Reference deployment uses File Based auth provider for simplicity.
-Refer to :doc:`/authentication` to configure and use PAM or LDAP autentication backends.
+The reference deployment uses File Based auth provider for simplicity.
+Refer to :doc:`/authentication` to configure and use PAM or LDAP authentication backends.

 .. include:: __pam_auth_backend_requirements.rst